onedata/onedata-documentation/doc/advanced/rest/onezone/operations/get_supported_space.md

 ##### Description
 Returns information about a specific space supported by the Oneprovider that performed the request.

+This operation requires peer certificate authentication.

 ##### Parameters